10 Interview Tips for College Grads on the Job Hunt

 Check out interview tips for college grads (and other job seekers!) on the employment hunt…

 It’s college graduation season, and you know what that means.
 Unless you’re 1) pulling a Zuckerberg (and if you are, way to go! entrepreneurs unite!), or 2) inheriting the family biz – it’s time to go out and find a job.

 I’ve done my fair share of interviewing potential candidates, and in that time, I’ve lost count of the times my eyes have bugged out of my head perusing resumes and fielding interviews, wondering, “He or she really said that..and they want the job?”

 I started taking notes, a collection of staffing face palms that needed to be captured..and corrected.

-Below, a few tips for the new grads and other new job seekers out there on how to get your name to the top of the short list.
+How to get your name to the top of the short list.

 Some folks get tripped up before even leaving the gate.
 Here’s how to get your resume – your first impression – in order.

 Those duties bulletpointed on your resume?
 Like Shania Twain sang, they don’t impress me much.
 I don’t care about the expectations at your summer jobs and school internships; I care about your achievements.